Lechuguilla

 Wildlife Benefit

-Beetles, Browsers, Butterflies, Hummingbirds, Moths, Bees
+Bees, Browsers, Butterflies, Beetles, Hummingbirds, Moths

 Maintenance

 Long-lived and drought tolerant.
 Dense patches of lechuguilla are common due to clonal growth.
 Plant out of the way of foot traffic due to sharp pointed leaves.
-Native habitat: desert plains, mountains.
 This agave is often cultivated in rock gardens.
 Flowers open in late afternoon and last almost 96 hours.
 It thrives in more arid environments.
 When planting, leave ample room for the development of pups/offsets.
 The species is also a good choice for colder or more dry climates because they are fairly hardy and require very little water.
+Native habitat: desert plains, mountains.

 Description